kragen/dernocua/text/term-rewriting-micro-interpreter.md

 match values, then evaluate the instantiated replacement.
 Something like this in Scheme:

-    (define (ev t)                                 ; eval, for tree rewriting (if (pair? t) (ap (map ev t) rules) t))      ; atoms don’t get rewritten
+    (define (ev t)                                 ; eval, for term rewriting (if (pair? t) (ap (map ev t) rules) t))      ; atoms don’t get rewritten

-    ;; apply, for tree rewriting, but the arguments are the top-level tree ;; to rewrite, after all its children have been rewritten as above, and ;; the remaining set of rules to attempt rewriting with (define (ap t rules)
+    ;; apply, for term rewriting, but the arguments are the top-level term ;; to rewrite, after all its children have been rewritten as above, and ;; the remaining set of rules to attempt rewriting with (define (ap t rules)